Introduction¶

 Hardware

 LittleBits: A platform of modular electronic components that snap together to create interactive projects.
-It is a fun and creative way to explore sound synthesis and music-making.
+It is a hands-on way to explore sound synthesis and music-making.

 Ambisonics - Zoom H3-VR: A portable recorder designed for capturing 360-degree spatial audio.
 It is ideal for creating immersive soundscapes and exploring 3D audio reproduction.